jkmathilda/PantryPal/README.md

 * [Getting Started](#Getting-Started)
 * [Use](#Use)

-# Introduction
+## Introduction
-PantryPal is a website that provides ...
+PantryPal is a dynamic online service focused on improving pantry management and decreasing unnecessary food spoilage.
+By tracking food items and offering recipe suggestions for those about to expire, it helps users to efficiently use their ingredients and avoid waste.

-# Getting Started
+## Getting Started
 To get started with this project, you'll need to clone the repository and set up a virtual environment.
 This will allow you to install the required dependencies without affecting your system-wide Python installation.

 ### Cloning the Repository